 SANTORINI

 With Oia as the center of attraction, Santorini has plenty more other things worth doing and seeing.
-I’ve gathered here only 12 reasons why you should visit Santorini, but I’m sure you will come up with plenty of more after your trip.
+I’ve gathered here only 12 reasons why you should visit Santorini, but I’m sure you will come up with plenty more after your trip.

-Staying in a cave hotel, hiking the volcano, or walking on the cliffs along the sea from Thira to Oia, sailing along the caldera for sunset, learning about the local wine production and tasting all the different unique types of wine, or skipping the crowds to see the most famous sunsets – these are all things that will easily fill your time no matter if you are visiting for 2, 3 days, or even one week.
+Staying in a cave hotel, hiking the volcano, walking on the cliffs along the sea from Thira to Oia, sailing along the caldera for sunset, learning about the local wine production and tasting all the different unique types of wine, or skipping the crowds to see the most famous sunsets – these are all things that will easily fill your time no matter if you are visiting for 2, 3 days, or even one week

 Depending on how active you want to be, the Amalfi Coast offers more things to do, while in Santorini you can mix rest with sightseeing.